blynkkk/blynkkk.github.io/BlynkServer.md

         hardware.default.port=8442

 + User profiles folder.
-Folder in which all users profiles will be stored.
+All users profiles are stored here.
 By default System.getProperty("java.io.tmpdir")/blynk used.
-Will be created if not exists
+The folder will be created automatically if it doesn't exist

 	data.folder=/tmp/blynk

 + Folder for all application logs.
-Will be created if it doesn't exist
+The folder will be created automatically if it doesn't exist

         logs.folder=./logs